MagicalTux/goro/README.md

 Right now, running PHP's own tests would require pcre, so it is not possible to run the tests yet.

+## TODO

+* Fix arguments passed by reference → PHP, when a non-existing variable is passed by reference, will set it to NULL in the appropriate context and pass it as a reference.

 ## Syntax

 * Error reporting needs to be done